babarai45/Data_Science-2024-25/week1/class1/intro.md

 - Data science is a field that requires collaboration and teamwork to solve complex problems and achieve common goals.
 - Data science is a field that requires ethical considerations and responsible use of data to ensure privacy, security, and fairness.

+# example of data science real life

+- data science is used in healthcare to predict patient outcomes, diagnose diseases, and improve treatment plans.
+- data science is used in finance to detect fraud, predict market trends, and optimize investment strategies.
+-
 ## work flow of data science

 ### Data collection: